wptrainingteam/learn-wp-content/block-course-cohort/week-06.md

 This will come in handy later on.

+## Adding dynamic block support

 Dynamic blocks use PHP to fetch the data from the database.
-To make use of dynamic blocks, you need to add a function as the `render_callback` property of the `register_block_type` function.
+To make your block dynamic, you need to add a function as the `render_callback` property of the `register_block_type` function.

 You do this by adding an array as the second argument of the `register_block_type` function, and adding the `render_callback` key and the function to be called as the value.